-It is the university's policy to provide reasonable accommodations pursuant to all applicable laws for students with disabilities, including students with learning disabilities, health impairments, and other impairments substantially limiting one or more major life activities.
+It is the university's policy to provide reasonable accommodations pursuant to all applicable laws for students with disabilities, including students with learning disabilities, health impairments, and other life activities.
 For more information on the services offered, please visit the HPU website.
 All information pertaining to Learning Assistance and the required forms are found under the Center for Student Success.
 Upon admission to the University, the student should submit all relevant information and current documentation (within the last three years) to: